Sales are the lifeblood of business. Whether selling products or services, you take care of customers as they invest in your company.

 Dear Mr. Lloyd:

 Opening paragraph: Like your greeting, your opening paragraph is where the recruiter will glean their first impression of you.
-To begin, state your interest in the job and mention one or two relevant credentials.
-Don’t be bland or generic here, like:
+State your interest in the job and mention one or two relevant credentials.
+Don’t be generic here, like:

 I am interested in the sales consultant role at your company.
 I have three years of relevant sales experience in an adjacent field.